 - If you are an international student, one of the first things you must do after you arrive in New Haven is report to the OISS.
-This is a U.S. Immigration requirement, and failure to do so could result in loss of your legal status in the U.S. The OISS check-in process takes about 1 1/2 hours and can be scheduled in advance
+This is a U.S. Immigration requirement, and failure to do so could result in loss of your legal status in the U.S. OISS staff will contact you to schedule your OISS check-in session - it takes about 1 1/2 hours.

-- Enjoy interactive, active sessions, socials and tour.
+- Enjoy interactive, active sessions, socials and tours.
 GSAS Orientation is made up of many small group tours, quick info sessions, resource fairs, and socials in and around campus.
-It does not involve long presentations to huge groups (600+ new GSAS students) in an auditorium.
+It does not involve long presentations to huge groups (650+ new GSAS students) in an auditorium.
 Many events, like tours for Yale Health and for Yale libraries, are repeated several times during the week, so you can pick one that works with your schedule and interests.

 - Specific groups.
-There are specific activities for international students, graduate student spouses and partners, graduate students with children (or those thinking about having a child sometime in graduate school), women.
-LGBTQ students, students of diverse backgrounds and veterans.
+There are specific activities for international students, graduate student spouses and partners, graduate students with children (or those thinking about having a child sometime in graduate school), LGBTQ students, students of diverse backgrounds and veterans.
 Attend any events relevant to your own situation or interests.

-- Department and Degree Program Orientation events may be held on Friday, August 25, Monday, August 28 or Tuesday, August 29.
+- Department and Degree Program Orientation events may be held on Friday, August 23, Monday, August 26 or Tuesday, August 27.
 Contact your department or degree program for more information.

-- GSAS classes begin Wednesday, August 30, 2017 - No Course Pre-registration at Yale.
+- GSAS classes begin Wednesday, August 28, 2019 - No Course Pre-registration at Yale.
 There is no pre-registration for courses at Yale.
-Starting Friday, August 25 you can begin choosing courses online with your NetID.
+Starting Friday, August 23 you can begin choosing courses online with your NetID.
 You can attend courses of interest during the first two weeks of each term to see if they meet your needs (called “Shopping” at Yale).
 You must complete online course registration in two weeks, by mid-September.